OpenBB-finance/OpenBB/website/content/sdk/guides/advanced/api-keys.md

 ## Accessing API Keys

 With the OpenBB SDK you can define your, often free, API key from various platforms like Alpha Vantage, FRED, IEX, Twitter, DeGiro, Binance and Coinglass.
-API keys are in essence a set of random characters that is unique to you.
+An API key is a set of random characters provided to you by a third party vendor that allows you to access data via their API endpoints.
 API keys can be managed directly from the SDK environment.
 If there is already a Terminal installation configured with API keys, they will be recognized by the SDK.
 Find the complete list of options below:

 <details>
 <summary>Summary of API Key Providers</summary>